nesi/research-developer-cloud/docs/support/launch-and-mange-instances/launch-an-instance-via-dashboard.md

 - *Instance Name*
 > The name of the VM/Instance.
 The name you assign here becomes the initial host name of the server.

+!!! note
     After the server is built, if you change the server name in the API or change the host name directly, the names are not updated in the dashboard.

     Server names are not guaranteed to be unique when created so you could have two instances with the same host name.

 - *Description*
 > A brief description of the VM/Instance.